stpaine/FERS/README.md

 Marc Brooker (marcbrooker@gmail.com)

-FERS is currently maintained by the following people:

-Craig Tong (craig.tong@uct.ac.za)

 #### BUILDING FERS

 FERS depends on a number of external libraries, which you need to install before attempting to build FERS.
 The libraries you need to have installed are: